JunYinghu/Assignment/README.md

 - Android 7.0

 ## Secinaro
--  Launch app
+- Launch app (Straits Times)
 - Go to main page
+- Go to menu list
--  Login app with user name / password
+- Tap on Login
--  Verify User login successfully
+- Enter user name / password - Verify User login successfully
--  Go to latest page
+- Go to latest page if user sign in
 - View the first news
--  Verify whether an image displaying
+- Verify whether an image displaying in the opened news

 ## Code Challenge:
 -  swipe - advertisements